prdepinho/character_generator/README.md

 -l --pc-levels: As list separated by space of the level for each player character.
 Enclose the list in double quotes.

 -m --monsters: The number of monsters in the encounter.
 It may be either in dice notation or as a number.
+If not specified, the size of the encounter will vary.

 -e --environment: The environment from which to choose the monsters.
 If this is not specified, a random environment is selected.
 The options are: arctic, coastal, desert, forest, grassland, hill, mountain, swamp, underdark, underwater, urban.